pocc/tshark.dev/content/formats/pcap_deconstruction.md

 {{% notice note %}}
 You may be familiar with protocol diagrams with 32-bit/4 byte widths like RFC793's [TCP header](https://tools.ietf.org/html/rfc793#section-3.1).
-The diagrams below have a 128-bit/16 byte width to match typcial hexdump output.
+The diagrams below have a 128-bit/16 byte width to match typical hexdump output.
 {{% /notice %}}

 <!-- ━┃┏┓┗┛┣┫┳┻╋ ╚╝╔╗║═╠╣╩╦╬ -->